Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Payments for caregiver training

-In addition, CMS is proposing new coding and payment for caregiver training for direct care services such as wound dressing changes, infection control, and techniques to prevent decubitus ulcer formation.
-Unlike existing caregiver training codes, the proposed codes focus on specific clinical skills that allow caregivers to provide hands-on treatment, reduce complications, and monitor the patient.
-Review the proposed codes:
+Unlike existing caregiver training codes, the codes focus on specific clinical skills that allow caregivers to provide hands-on treatment, reduce complications, and monitor the patient.
+Review the codes:

-GCTD1 | Caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face; initial 30 minutes |
+GCTD1 Caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face; initial 30 minutes.

-GCTD2 | Caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face; each additional 15 minutes (List separately in addition to code for primary service) (Use GCTD2 in conjunction with GCTD1) |
+GCTD2 Caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face; each additional 15 minutes.
+(List separately in addition to code for primary service) (Use GCTD2 in conjunction with GCTD1).

-GCTD3 | Group caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face with multiple sets of caregivers) |
+GCTD3 Group caregiver training in direct care strategies and techniques to support care for patients with an ongoing condition or illness and to reduce complications (including, but not limited to, techniques to prevent decubitus ulcer formation, wound dressing changes, and infection control) (without the patient present), face-to-face with multiple sets of caregivers).

-GCTB1 | Caregiver training in behavior management/modification for caregiver(s) of a patient with a mental or physical health diagnosis, administered by physician or other qualified health care professional (without the patient present), face-to-face; initial 30 minutes |
+GCTB1 Caregiver training in behavior management/modification for caregiver(s) of a patient with a mental or physical health diagnosis, administered by physician or other qualified health care professional (without the patient present), face-to-face; initial 30 minutes.

-GCTB2 | Caregiver training in behavior management/modification for caregiver(s) of a patient with a mental or physical health diagnosis, administered by physician or other qualified health care professional (without the patient present), face-to-face; each additional 15 minutes (List separately in addition to code for primary service) (Use GCTB2 in conjunction with GCTB1) |
+GCTB2 Caregiver training in behavior management/modification for caregiver(s) of a patient with a mental or physical health diagnosis, administered by physician or other qualified health care professional (without the patient present), face-to-face; each additional 15 minutes (List separately in addition to code for primary service) (Use GCTB2 in conjunction with GCTB1).

 Telehealth provisions

-The proposed Medicare telehealth originating site facility fee is $31.04.
+The Medicare telehealth originating site facility fee is $31.01 in 2024.

-CMS proposes adding thirteen new codes to the Telehealth Services List.
-If finalized as proposed, two codes related to PrEP for HIV (G0011, G0013) will be added to the list with a permanent status. n addition, one code related to home INR monitoring (G0248) and several codes related to caregiver training (97550-2, 96202-3, GCTD1-3, and GCTB1-2) will be added with provisional status.
+CMS is adding 13 new codes to the Telehealth Services List.
+Two codes related to PrEP for HIV (G0011, G0013) and one related to safety planning interventions (G0560) will be added to the list with a permanent status.
+In addition, several codes related to caregiver training (97550-2, 96202-3, G0541-3, and G0539-40) will be added with provisional status.

 Removing frequency limitations on telehealth subsequent care services